fweiss/Etappe/README.md

 This project is developed using BDD and TDD.
 Protractor is used for BDD and Karma is used for TDD.

-### Required toolchain
+### Toolchain setup

-Node and npm are required for testing and running.
-The required dev dependencies are specified in the package.json file.
+Node and npm are required for testing and building.
+You will need the latest versions.
+Current development uses:

-### Project setup

-Run ``npm install`` to get and install the development tooling.
+* node v6.10.3
+* npm 3.10.10

+The remaining toolchain is specified in the package.json file.
+Install by running:

+``npm update``

+One more step required for protractor is to install the webdriver manager:

+``node ./node_modules/protractor/bin/webdriver-manager update``

+It is assumed you already have the latest web browsers installed.
+Most of the development has been with Chrome browser.

 ### BDD with Protractor and IntellIJ